explosion/wheelwright/README.md

 The build/test phases currently have varying levels of isolation from each
 other:

-- On Windows, they use the same Python environment.
+- On Windows and macOS / OSX, they use the same Python environment.
-- On macOS, they use different virtualenvs.
 - On Linux, they run in different docker containers, which are running different Linux distros, to make sure the binaries really are portable.

 We use the same `requirements.txt` for both building and testing.
 You could imagine splitting those into two separate files, in order to make sure that dependency resolution is working, that we don't have any run-time dependency on Cython, etc., but currently we don't.
-If doing this then it would also make sense to be more careful about splitting up the build/test environments, and about separating the `run.py` helper script from the build/test environments.

 We assume that projects use pytest for testing, and that they ship their tests inside their main package, so that you can run the tests directly from an